 The Voltage 2.0 is designed for the competitive player in mind who needs a high-end graphite paddle for competitive tournament play for the perfect blend of touch and power.

 However, for an intermediate to advanced player who is looking to up their game, the Gamma Voltage 2.0 would also be one of the top options to consider when upgrading to your next graphite paddle.

 Gamma also organizes the annual Gamma Pickleball Classic in Pittsburgh, PA.
-The classic is a 3 day pickleball tournament in June held at the David L Lawrence Convention Center in downtown Pittsburgh.
+The classic is a 3-day pickleball tournament in June held at the David L Lawrence Convention Center in downtown Pittsburgh.
 The convention center is converted into a 27-court arena.

 In 2017, the tournament was held from June 23rd-25th with over 400 players (413 to be exact) participating from 17 states and Canada.
-2017 was the second year of the tournament, the participation double that of the 2016 event.
+2017 was the second year of the tournament, the participation doubles that of the 2016 event.

 In 2017, the Pickleball Classic raised $22,000 for the Parkinson Foundation.
 What a great event, combining Pickleball and a very worthy cause!